resbaz/ResGuides-Gitbook/gitbooksintro.md

 # Creating your own lessons

-Follow these instructions to create you own `ResGuides` lesson using this book as a template.
+### Follow these instructions to create you own `ResGuides` lesson using this book as a template.

 ##Step 1: github

-Create a __copy__ of this repository in using the github [importer](https://github.com/new/import).
+Create a __copy__ of this repository using the github [importer](https://github.com/new/import).
+You can do this from any github account.

 Paste this link in to the importer: https://github.com/resbaz/ResGuides-Gitbook.git.
 Make sure to give your new lesson a new name, e.g. `ResGuides: Data Science with Python`

 ##Step 2: gitbook.